 Tips from our nutritionists: getting through the winter with the right products

 Natural resistance is important to us at Cavalor, and we know that good resistance does not always come naturally.
-That’s why we have developed products to support your horse’s natural defences.
+That’s why we have developed products to support your horse’s natural defenses.
 OilMega ensures good equine health from the inside out.
 Omega 3 – 6 – 9 fatty acids together with natural antibiotic properties ensure a healthy gut flora and extra support for the immune system.

 Is your horse’s immune system already strained?
 Do you have an older horse, one that travels a lot, or that has just been vaccinated?
 Then he may need a little extra help.
 Resist + Vit C is a powder blend of antioxidants, herbal extracts, and essential oils that help strengthen the immune system.
 A combination of different antioxidants is more effective than a high dose of one antioxidant because each works in different ways.

 Want to read more about horses and the winter season?
 We’ve written several articles on this topic.
+Click this link to read more about keeping your horse in good shape during the winter while you both stay warm inside and daydream about playing outside as soon as Spring gets here.